12 Top Essential Oils & 60+ Uses

 Lemon Essential Oil

 - In your cooking.
+Lemon oil is one of the most popular essential oils to cook with.
 Add a drop or two of lemon oil to cake batter, muffin batter, seafood dishes, salad dressings, or any dish where lemon zest is required.

 - For spot-free dishes.
 Add a drop of lemon oil to your automatic dishwasher soap.
 Run the cycle and enjoy spot-free dishes and a cleaner dishwasher.

 - Add shelf life to fruit and vegetables.
 Fill a bowl or small bucket with cold water, add two drops of lemon oil and drench your fruit and/or vegetables in the water to preserve their shelf life.
 Best to do this before refrigerating.

 - Diffuse lemon for health.
 Diffuse lemon oil (see #2 above) to help kill airborne bacteria.
 Research carried out by Dr. Jean Valnet (co-author of the book The Practice of Aromatherapy: A Classic Compendium of Plant Medicines and Their Healing Properties) shows that diffused lemon oil can rapidly kill off the bacteria that causes meningococcal infections, typhoid fever, staph infections, pneumonia, diptheria, and tuberculosis.

 - For oily hair.
 Lemon oil has a balancing effect on the oil glands of the scalp.
 Massage a drop or two of lemon oil into your scalp before you go to bed at night.
 Wash it out in the morning.
 Done over a period of weeks, you will notice much less oily hair.
-It’ll make your pillow smell nice and fresh too!
+It will make your pillow smell nice and fresh too!

 Geranium Rose Essential Oil